jsthomas/jsthomas.github.io/content/pages/about.md

 and topics I'm excited about.

 I studied mathematics and computer science at the University of Arizona, in Tucson.
-Currently I live in Boston, Massachusetts, where I work as a software developer.
+Currently I live in Colorado, where I work as a software developer.
 I'm interested in programming languages, functional programming, data science, and mathematics.

 ## Contact